emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ### Making the display readable
-Some things that I changed to make the visualisation more aesthetically pleasing and easy to read
+Some things that I changed to make the visualisation more aesthetically pleasing and easy to interpret.
+These can mostly be found in the 'Format your Visual' section of the 'Visualizations' pane
 - Tidied up the titles and axis labels (make central, simplify, include units where needed)
 - Changed the colour theme so they all match
+- Change individual bar / column colours
 - Added data labels
-- Hide the axis for any ordered bar chart
+- Hide the axis for any ordered bar chart as it is meaningless
 - Tooltips are on